Depression – Benefits of Massage

 - Shiatsu: In this technique, your therapist will apply firm pressure to specific points on your body, much like acupuncture.
-The pressure is more firm than in many types of massage, but it rarely produces stiffness afterwards.
+The pressure is more firm than in many types of massage, but it rarely produces stiffness afterward.

 - Reflexology: In this type of massage, your therapist will apply pressure to areas of your feet that are believed to correspond with other systems and organs in your body.

 - Aromatherapy massage: In this method, your therapist will combine massage with scented oils to help reduce stress or boost your energy.

 - Hot stone massage: During this method, your therapist will place warm flat stones on your body to help relax your muscles.
 They will also apply pressure to the stones to relieve muscle tension.

 When performed by a trained professional, massage therapy is generally safe for most people.
 You’ll find that it provides immediate gratification.
 You may feel relaxed and calm from the time your massage begins.
 You can combine it with more conventional treatment for depression, such as medication and psychotherapy.

 Dr. Mason Turner, chief of psychiatry at Kaiser Permanente hospital in San Francisco, suggests that massage therapy can help treat depression by relieving muscle tension and improving physical health.
 Massage, he said, helps strengthen your body-mind connection.

 “Anything that helps the person connect their mind and body together can be helpful.”

 The practice can help improve your overall health and aid in stress management.
 It can help relax your body, which, in turn, can relax your mind too.